 - Can you buy e-liquid locally?

-In some countries, finding supplies may be difficult or impossible.
-Bring enough to last your trip.
+Some countries make finding supplies difficult or impossible.
+Bring enough to last your whole trip.

 Local Vaping Etiquette